Al-Basasiri: Conflict with the vizier, 1054–55

-The conflict with the vizier continued after al-Basasiri's return to Baghdad.
-In July 1055, during a Sunni protest, the vizier convinced some fanatics to board a ship and break some wine jars belonging to a Christian merchant and destined for al-Basasiri, then staying at Wasit with the Buwayhid sultan.
+Conflict with the vizier continued after al-Basasiri's return to Baghdad.
+In July 1055, during a Sunni protest, the vizier convinced some fanatics to board a ship and break some wine jars belonging to a Christian merchant and destined for al-Basasiri, who was then staying with the Buwayhid sultan at Wasit.
 Because the wine had belonged to a Christian, al-Basasiri was able to obtain a Hanadi legal ruling (fatwā) declaring the vizier's actions illegal.
 Ibn al-Muslima then denounced him as having Shi'a sympathies and being in contact with the Abbasids' rivals, the Shi'a Fatimid Caliphate.
 He turned the Turkish troops and the caliph against him, and had his house in Baghdad burnt down.
 In fact, although the Fatimid chief missionary al-Mu'ayyad fi'l-Din al-Shirazi wrote to al-Basasiri, his letters did not reach him until after the arrival of Tughrul in Baghdad.

 Ibn al-Muslima ordered the sultan al-Malik al-Rahim to send his favourite away, but the sultan refused.
 On 15 December 1055, the name of Tughrul, who was nominally passing through on his pilgrimage (ḥajj) to Mecca, was pronounced in the khuṭba in Baghdad.
 On 18 December, he solemnly entered the city.
 The presence of his troops sparked disorders, and he arrested the Buwayhid sultan on 23 December for failing to control the people.
-Although al-Malik al-Rahim returned to Baghdad from Wāsiṭ to greet Tughrul, al-Basasiri went to the court of his brother-in-law, Dubays.
+Although al-Malik al-Rahim returned to Baghdad from Wāsiṭ to greet Tughrul, al-Basasiri went to the court of Dubays, his brother-in-law.
 Tughrul ordered Dubays to disassociate with al-Basasiri, and the latter went to Rahba.